Mohican language: Consonants

+Vowels

 Examples of Mohican words

 The table below presents a sample of Mohican words, written first in a linguistically oriented transcription, followed by the same words written in a practical system that has been used in the linguistically related dialect of Munsee.
 The linguistic system uses a raised dot (·) to indicate vowel length.
 Although stress is mostly predictable, the linguistic system uses the acute accent to indicate predictable main stress.
 As well, predictable voiceless or murmured /ă/ is indicated with the breve accent (˘).
 Similarly, the breve accent is used to indicate an ultra-short [ə] that typically occurs before a single voiced consonant followed by a vowel.
 The practical system indicates vowel length by doubling the vowel letter, and maintains the linɡuistic system's practices for marking stress and voiceless/ultra-short vowels.
 The practical system uses orthographic sh for the phonetic symbol /š/, and ch for the phonetic symbol /č/.